gobo-eiffel/gobo/example/test/concat1/Readme.txt

     getest getest.<compiler>

-where <compiler> is either 'ise', 've' or 'se' depending on the Eiffel compiler used to compile the test suite.
+where <compiler> is either 'ge', 'ise' or 'se' depending on the Eiffel compiler used to compile the test suite.
 Alternatively you can use the following shorthand: